 Your fertility specialist determines the number of embryos for transfer on a case-to-case basis with the intent to maximize chances of pregnancy.

-The process of surrogacy, from ovulation induction to embryo transfer, takes about 3-4 weeks, after which you may return home and wait for confirmation of pregnancy about two weeks from embryo transfer.
+The process of IVF, from ovulation induction to embryo transfer, takes about 3-4 weeks, after which you may return home and wait for confirmation of pregnancy about two weeks from embryo transfer.

-Gaudium IVF has dedicated staff to keep you up-to-date about the progress of the pregnancy and to coordinate communication with the surrogate whenever requested.
+Gaudium IVF has dedicated staff to keep you up-to-date about the progress of the pregnancy.

-For further queries regarding Surrogacy and infertility treatments at Gaudium IVF, please call +91-11-48 85 85 85 or write to us at email@example.com.
+For further queries regarding IVF and infertility treatments at Gaudium IVF, please call +91-11-48 85 85 85 or write to us at firstname.lastname@example.org.